publiclab/leaflet-environmental-layers/README.md

     L.control.layersBrowser(baseMaps, overlayMaps).addTo(map);

-- `baseMaps` and `overlayMaps` are object literals that have layer names for keys and map layer objects for values.
+- `baseMaps` and `overlayMaps` are object literals that have layer names as keys and [Layer](https://leafletjs.com/reference-1.6.0.html#layer) objects as values.
+Read more about [Leaflet's Control.Layers](https://leafletjs.com/reference-1.6.0.html#control-layers).
 - `baseMaps` will be hidden if only one base map is provided
 - The layer information displayed for each layer is stored in `layerData.json`
 - The layer name(key) in the `overlayMaps` object is not case-sensitive and can have spaces but the characters should match with those in `layerData.json`